luca-caruccio/dsc-project-submissions-online/README.md

 ### URL Submission in Canvas

 There is an additional Canvas assignment where you will just enter the URL for your project's GitHub repository.
-This is listed in the "Phase X Milestones" module in this course as "Phase X Project - GitHub Repository URL."
+This is located in the "Milestones" topic in this course as "Phase X Project - GitHub Repository URL."

-## Project Review
+## Prepare For Project Review

 ### What to expect from the Project Review